InteractionDesignFoundation/handbook/development/library/back-end/conventions--php.md

 We do use `declare(strict_types=1);` by default.
 [Strict typing](https://www.php.net/manual/en/functions.arguments.php#functions.arguments.type-declaration.strict) applies to function calls made from within the file with strict typing enabled.
 It helps us to catch some tricky bugs.
-On other hand, it requires a developer to think more possible variable types, but at the end of the day he has more stable code.
+On other hand, it requires a developer to think more possible variable types, but at the end of the day they have more stable code.

 ## Typed properties

-You should type a property whenever possible.
+You should specify property types whenever possible.
 Don’t use a docblock when you can use typed properties.

 ## Void return types